Ravi Zacharias: Lori Anne Thompson's lawsuit

-In April 2017, Canadians Lori Anne and Brad Thompson sent a demand letter to Zacharias requiring him to pay $5 million in exchange for them refraining from filing a lawsuit that would have accused him of impropriety.
+In April 2017, RZIM claimed that Canadians Lori Anne and Brad Thompson sent a demand letter to Zacharias requiring him to pay $5 million in exchange for them refraining from filing a lawsuit that would have accused him of impropriety.
 Their evidence included text exchanges, which included nude photos sent by Lori Anne Thompson to Zacharias.
 In response, Zacharias filed a lawsuit accusing the couple of extortion.
 The case was settled in November 2017 with a non-disclosure agreement.
-In a statement issued on December 3, 2017, Zacharias said, "Let me state categorically that I never met [Thompson] alone, publicly or privately.
+In a statement issued on 3 December 2017, Zacharias said, "Let me state categorically that I never met [Thompson] alone, publicly or privately.
 The question is not whether I solicited or sent any illicit photos or messages to [her]—I did not, and there is no evidence to the contrary—but rather, whether I should have been a willing participant in any extended communication with a woman, not my wife.
 The answer, I can unequivocally say, is no, and I fully accept responsibility."
 He added that he had been "absolutely faithful" to his wife throughout their marriage, but acknowledged that he "failed to exercise wise caution and to protect [himself] from even the appearance of impropriety".

 2020 abuse allegations and preliminary report

-Four months after Zacharias' death in 2020, three women who worked at two day spas he had co-owned in the Atlanta area came forward alleging that he had sexually harassed multiple massage therapists over the course of five years.
+Four months after Zacharias died in 2020, three women who worked at two day spas he had co-owned in the Atlanta area came forward alleging that he had sexually harassed multiple massage therapists over the course of five years.
 According to Christianity Today, Zacharias masturbated in front of one of the women more than fifty times, requested explicit photos of her, and asked for sex on at least two occasions.
 Other women claimed that Zacharias had inappropriately groped or fondled them.
 A former business partner, Anurag Sharma, expressed regret at not stopping Zacharias and issued an apology to one of the alleged victims in the Christianity Today article.

 RZIM initially denied the claims, but subsequently hired the law firm Miller & Martin to conduct an investigation.
 Miller & Martin engaged the services of a private investigation firm consisting of former federal law enforcement officers.
 The investigators interviewed more than fifty people, including more than a dozen massage therapists, and accessed data from four mobile devices used by Zacharias.
-On December 23, 2020, RZIM confirmed that the allegations were true and released a preliminary report from the investigation, which concluded:
+On 23 December 2020, RZIM confirmed that the allegations were true and released a preliminary report from the investigation, which concluded:

 Full report and subsequent allegations

 On 11 February 2021, RZIM released the full results of its investigation, concluding that there was credible evidence that Zacharias had engaged in sexual misconduct.
-Accordingly, it was found that Zacharias solicited and received sexually explicit photos from more than 200 women who were in their early twenties until a few months before his death in 2020.
+Accordingly, it was found that Zacharias solicited and received sexually explicit photos from more than 200 women who were in their early twenties until a few months before he died in 2020.
 According to investigators, Zacharias also used thousands of dollars of ministry funds which had been dedicated to a "humanitarian effort" to pay for massage therapists, providing them housing, schooling, and monthly support for extended periods of time.